eddyzags/pocket-network-helm-chart/README.md

 shannon:
   relayminer:
     enabled: true
-    secret:
-      type: Secret
-      key:
+    keyring:
+      backend: test
+      secrets:
-        name: pocket-network-release-1-shannon-relayminer
+        - name: pocket-network-shannon-relayminer-vault-1
+          keyNames:
-        keyName: supplier1.info
+            - supplier1.info
+            - supplier2.info
+        - name: pocket-network-shannon-relayminer-vault-2
+          keyNames:
+            - supplier3.info
+            - supplier4.info
 ```

-> Note: Every signing key names (`shannon.relayminer.config.default_signing_key_names`) must have a corresponding secret key.
-Therefore, if I have `shannon.relayminer.config.default_signing_key_names=["relayminer"]`, we must provide a secret with `shannon.relayminer.secret.key.keyName="relayminer.info"` (name must be the same without file extension .info)
+> Note: Every signing key names (`shannon.relayminer.config.default_signing_key_names`) must have a corresponding secret key name.
+Therefore, if I have `shannon.relayminer.config.default_signing_key_names=["relayminer"]`, we must provide a secret with `shannon.relayminer.keyring.secrets[0].keyName="relayminer.info"` (name must be the same without file extension .info)

+> Note: Be careful, the `keyNames` string values must be unique across every Kubernetes Secret resource.

 #### Fullnode

-A Shannon Fullnode requires two important key files.
+A Shannon Fullnode requires two important key files for authentication at the consensus layer.
 The node key as a unique identifier for your node on the P2P network used solely for identifying and authenticating with others, and the validator private key used for signing consensus messages (e.g. block proposals, votes).
 This example demonstrates how to provision a node and validator private key for a fullnode:

 ```
 # values.yaml